Nicola Swan Nicola Swan

 Recent highlights

-• Acting for Fonterra and Z Energy on climate change related tort claims filed against multiple New Zealand defendants.
+• Counsel for Fonterra Co-operative Group on live climate change-related tort claims filed against multiple New Zealand defendants (Smith v Fonterra).

-• Acting for L&M Coal Holdings Limited in one of the most significant recent contractual disputes before the New Zealand Supreme Court.
+• Counsel for L&M Coal Holdings in one of the most significant recent contractual disputes before the New Zealand Supreme Court.

-• Advising New Zealand banks, fund managers, listed entities and government entities on climate change financial risk and disclosure.
+• Advising significant New Zealand banks, fund managers, listed issuers and insurers on climate change financial risk and disclosure under New Zealand’s climate disclosure regime.

 Affiliations

-• Fellow of the Chartered Institute of Arbitrators (FCIARB).
+• Fellow of the Chartered Institute of Arbitrators (UK).

-• Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand (FAMINZ).
+• Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand.

-• Advisor to Legal Response International (providing pro bono support to developing country state parties to the UNFCCC and Paris Agreement).
+• Adviser to Legal Response International, providing pro bono support to developing country state parties to the UNFCCC and Paris Agreement.

 Nicola's insights